Vinksyunit/KizeFlixx/README.md

 # KizeFlix

-KizeFlix is a Movie App who     .
+Kizeflix is ​​a Movie App where you can find lots of movies, their description and reviews.

 ## Installation